disneystreaming/smithy4s/modules/docs/src/02-the-smithy-idl/01-smithy-idl.md

 #### Errors

 Regarding errors, `smithy4s` translates them as case classes extending `Throwable`.

-If the structure shape contains a `message` field, the `getMessage` method of the throwable is implemented in terms of this field.
+The `getMessage` method of the throwable is implemented in terms of the following (based on the first match):

+- a field annotated with the `@errorMessage` trait
+- a field named `message`

 #### Services